An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part I: Algorithms

 Using $p$-RAR's second-order condition \eqref{eq:alg-second-order-condition} and recognizing that $\lambda_{\min}\left[D^2\hat{f}_{R(v_i)}(0)\right]=\lambda_{\min}\left[\hess f(R(v_i))\right]$, we get

 which we can rearrange to

 so taking the maximum of this latest expression and zero, then taking $p-1$ roots, completes the proof. \end{proof}

 As the third and final step, we combine the preceding ingredients to obtain the second-order convergence guarantee.
-We now present our main convergence theorem governing the rate at which $p$-RAR discovers second-order stationary points under standard smoothness conditions.
+This is embodied in the second of our main convergence theorems, which we present below.

 \begin{theorem}[Optimal Second-Order Complexity Bound] Let $p\geq 3$.
 Suppose on the set of $p$-RAR increments $\{v_i\}_{i=0}^\infty$ that \begin{enumerate} \item (Functional Assumptions) $f$ is $(L_1,p,R)$-majorization smooth, $(L_1,p,R,\VT)$-smooth, and $(L_2,p,R,\VT)$-second-order smooth; \item (Retraction Assumptions) $R$ is a second-order retraction; \item (Transport Assumptions) and $\VT$ satisfies a $(r,b)$-short-step lower bound. \end{enumerate} If $p$-RAR enforces the Second-Order Model Optimality condition at every iteration, then it finds an $(\epsilon_1,\epsilon_2)$-second-order stationary point in